 Application decisions

 We typically receive a high number of applications to our courses in the School of Biomedical Sciences.
-The number of applicants exceeds the number of places available and so, to ensure that we treat all applications fairly and equitably, we review applications after the UCAS deadline before making a final decision for the following programmes:
+The number of applicants exceeds the number of places available and so, to ensure that we treat all applications fairly and equitably, we wait until after the UCAS equal consideration application deadline has passed before making a final decision on applications for the following programmes:

 - Biomedical Sciences (BSc and MBiol)